openshift/certman-operator/README.md

 *NOTE:*

-- *The above secret for AWS will be required for only non-STS clusters.
+- *The 'aws' secret for AWS platform will be required for only non-STS clusters.
 The STS clusters won't have this secret.*

-- *For testing purposes, both the secrets can be found on the Hive shard of the staging cluster.*
+- *For testing purposes, both the secrets (i.e lets-encrypt-account secret and aws/gcp platform credential secret) can be found on the Hive shard of the staging cluster.*

 ### Custom Resource Definitions (CRDs)